mkforde/hugo-portfolio-demo/README.md

 For those that don't know how to host a static website, use GitHub Pages that integrates directly into GitHub.

-You can even provide your own domain if you purchase on in the future.
+You can even provide your own domain if you purchase one in the future.

 [Host on Github Pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/ )